Boundary behavior of solutions to the parabolic p-Laplace equation II: Stationary interfaces

+Unfortunately the upper bound in \cref{thm:conjub} does not depend on $n$, but we have captured the right asymptotic behavior for $p \to 2$. \end{remark}

-To show an upper bound for $\hat t$ we will be building a sequence of barriers from below based on rescalings of the Barenblatt solution.
-To begin with our construction we first find the time where the Barenblatt solution has support $B_{1-\delta}$, $\delta \in (0,1)$.
+\begin{proof} To begin with our construction we first find the time where the Barenblatt solution has support $B_{1-\delta}$, $\delta \in (0,1)$.
 We assume that $C_0 = q$ (changes only the mass of the solution) and do the following computation

 we get the value of $t$ to be

 At $t_1$ the value of $\U(0,t_1)$ becomes

 To allow us the flexibility we need in the following argument we set